Evaluation of PID Performance at CEPC and Optimization with Combined dN/dx and Time-of-Flight Data: Separation evaluation

 \subsection{Separation power definition}

-This section presents the measurement of ToF by ITK and OTK detectors and dN/dx by TPC detector and the corresponding $K^{\pm}/\pi^{\pm}/p^{(-)}$ separation performance.
+This section presents the expected ToF performance of the ITK and OTK together with the dN/dx performance of the TPC, and evaluates the corresponding separation power for $K^{\pm}$, $\pi^{\pm}$, and $p/\bar{p}$.
 The PID capability is quantified using separation power, defined as